Arpita-deb/Sales_Data_Analysis/README.md

    `Profit = (Net Price - Unit Cost) x order quantity`

 * revenue - Revenue is typically calculated by multiplying the price of a product by the quantity sold.
-Here’s the basic formula:

    `Revenue= Price per unit × Number of units sold`